aldonline/syncify/README.md

 Well.
 To be honest.
 You cannot do just **anything**. ***You cannot use Syncify to deal with functions that mutate application state***.
 That means you can exclusively use it with read-only functions.

 While this sounds like a limitation, in practice it is not.
-Syncify is much better at composing async queries ( functions that read ) while [Async.js](https://github.com/caolan/async) is better at composing business logic.
+Syncify is much better at composing queries ( functions that fetch data and draw the UI ) while [Async.js](https://github.com/caolan/async) is better at composing business logic.
 You can combine them.

 ##

 To compensate for this limitation, Syncify has grown some cool tricks.
-For example:
+For example, transparent concurrency.

 ## Concurrency